Bali: a brief travel guide

 The best season to visit Bali

-The high seasons, when the Island brims with tourists, are July and August, Easter Holidays and Christmas – Western and Eastern New Year’s holidays.
+Bali has a tropical, humid and warm climate all year round.
+The dry season is between April or May and October.
+During this time Bali is less humid as the rainfall is very scattered and rare which makes this period ideal for vacations.
+The rainy season is between November and March.
+The sea is rougher and the south coastline gets dirty due to winds and debris.
+The monsoon in Bali is not as rough as in other Asian countries, as the rainfall might be plenty but weak and the sun always comes up after.
+It is the best season to visit the green rice fields.
+The high seasons, when the island brims with tourists, are July and August, Easter holidays and Christmas – Western and Eastern New Year’s holidays.
 This is when Bali is busiest even in traffic and less easy to explore.
-If you want to visit it during the high season, book in advance your hotel and adventures, especially during New Year’s celebrations, which is said to hold the most colorful and must-see festivals for tourists, although I have never visited the island during this period.
+If you want to visit it during the high season, book your hotel and activities in advance, especially during New Year’s celebrations, which is said to hold the most colorful and must-see festivals for tourists, although I have never visited the island during this period.
+The best time to save money is from February until early June and from September until early December when there are fewer tourists in Bali.
+During these months you can also find really good discounts on hotels, restaurants, and excursions.

 How to go to Bali

-While on the island you will be using bicycles, taxis or rented cars, motorcycles, scooters and buses.
+Bali is the most popular destination for Indonesians and Australians.
+It has a famous port, a major arrival hub for many cruise lines that travel through Southeast Asia and other countries.
+Lastly, the best way of traveling is by plane.
+Ngurah Rai International Airport is 13 km from Denpasar, the capital of Bali.
+There are frequent domestic flights to Indonesian cities for a full travel experience.
+While on the island, you can use bicycles, taxis, rented cars, motorcycles, scooters, and buses.
 The Grab app functions perfectly in Bali.
-Be careful of the offers and the “black market” as well as of the dense traffic during the high seasons.
-For maximum security and comfort book your transfer from the airport in advance.
+Be careful of the offers and the “black market”, as well as of the dense traffic during the high seasons.
+For maximum security and comfort book your airport tranfer in advance.

 Where to stay in Bali